14 Sep 45%

 While I was thinking how to get down from the plane with my small backpack and the rifle, Tia approached the plane.

 “Throw me your rifle,” she said.

 The family kept staring at me, with ever widening eyes, as I threw my rifle to Tia, and jumped from the plane, holding the backpack.
 We walked back to her bike, where she handed me a helmet.
 While I was fiddling with it, trying to put it on properly, she quickly put my rifle into a large long gun case she had with her.
-The case had shoulder straps so it could be carried on the back.
+The case had shoulder straps so it could be carried like a backpack.

-Tia motioned with her had, signalling something like “get your ass on the bike, now!”.
+Tia motioned with her had, signalling something like “get your ass on the bike, now!”
 I complied.
-My helmet was on, and after I fumbled a bit more with its buckle, I eventually figured it out and was ready to go.

 “Hop on,” she said in a level voice, “and tell me everything on the way.”

 I nodded and continued struggling with the passenger helmet for a bit, and eventually shoved it on my head.
 It was soft and uncomfortably isolating.
 I suspected it would also get hot soon.
 Tia mounted the bike in one smooth motion and turned to me.

 “WHAT ARE YOU WAITING FOR???” bellowed my helmet’s earphones with such power that I actually screamed and begged to stop.
 I fumbled with the helmet, trying to find a volume knob or something.
 Tia dismounted the bike and adjusted the volume for me.

 “Is this better?” – it was.
 I nodded, ears still ringing.
 I clumsily mounted the bike behind her, looking for a handle to hold on.
 I was rather uncomfortable.
 Except for a bicycle and an e-scooter I had no experience with two-wheeled vehicles.
 Certainly not as a passenger.
 It would take me quite some time until I could relax.